abrooks-eg/egat/examples/README.md

-This directory contains a number of examples showcasing different features of Eg-AT.
+This directory contains a number of examples showcasing different features of E-gAT.
 Each directory contains an example with an explanation either in a README or code comments.

 Some example use the Selenium API.
 In order for these to run Selenium must be installed as well as the Chrome and Firefox browsers.
 Selenium can be installed by running: